-Desk management thus becomes a crucial element in optimizing workspaces, particularly since additional cleaning and social distancing requirements are likely to grow the cost per workspace even more.
+Desk management solutions thus become a crucial element in optimizing workspaces, particularly since additional cleaning requirements are likely to grow the cost per workspace even more.

 The company will also rely on technology “to deliver real-time visualization of office usage and further improvement of convenience through analyzing data”, including “location-based platform that uses IoT technology to visualize the movement of people and objects”.